groundy

 Annual Subscriber Gotchas

-Annual Pro and Pro+ subscribers don’t convert to credit billing on June 1.
-According to GitHub’s announcement, they stay on PRU-based pricing until their plan expires, but their model multipliers increase on June 1 regardless.
+Annual Pro and Pro+ subscribers didn’t convert to credit billing on June 1.
+According to GitHub’s announcement, they stay on PRU-based pricing until their plan expires, but their model multipliers increased on June 1 regardless.
 At renewal, they drop to Copilot Free unless they convert early, in which case they receive prorated credits.

 An annual subscriber who renewed in January 2026 keeps PRU billing until January 2027 but pays higher multipliers from June 1 onward.
 At renewal they either convert before the expiration date or land on the free tier with no premium model access.

 New sign-ups for Copilot Pro, Pro+, and Student plans were paused April 20, ahead of the billing change.
-Opus models were removed from Pro plans at the same time; Opus 4.7 remains in Pro+.
+Opus models were removed from Pro plans at the same time; Opus 4.7 remains in Pro+, joined by Opus 4.8 on May 28.

 The Hidden Code-Review Tax